snap-one/docs-driverworks-xml/source/includes/30_actions/_25-params.md

 [`<action>`][1]

-The params element contains the ……………………
+The params contains the definition for the parameter(s) used by the Action’s Command.

 ### Example